 That will tell you how many days you need to spend in the city to see what you actually want to see.

-To quickly answer this question, however, I spent up to 3 days in Montréal on my first trip there back in May of 2018 and I felt that it was a great first few days to get a good introduction to the city through visiting its main sites and doing a few other things.
+I spent up to 3 days in Montréal on my first trip there back in May of 2018 and I felt that it was a great first few days to get a good introduction to the city, visiting its main sites and doing a few other things.

 I do find myself returning back to this city, however, each time wanting to discover more and really wanting to observe the culture a bit deeper each time.